oscaribv/pyaneti/README.md

 * Salvador Curiel, thank you for  suggestions to parallelize the code.
 * Mabel Valerdi, thank you for being the first _pyaneti_ user, for spotting typos and errors in this document.
 And thank you much for the awesome idea for pyaneti's logo.
 * Lauren Flor, thank you for testing the code before release.
+* Jorge Prieto-Arranz, thank you for all the suggestions which have helped to improve the code.

 **THANKS A LOT!**